Please note that updates may occur until the start of the event, so we recommend checking the program periodically for the latest version.

 What happens when a curriculum on dialogue, mediation, contested narratives, and heritage is tested in practice?
 This session presents several field notes from the TCZ trainings, combining trainer reflections and concrete examples to explore what changed when the methodology met local realities.

-Facilitated by Adi Levant, Etz-Hayyim Synagogue and Micol Manunta, H401
+Facilitated by Adi Levant, Etz-Hayyim Synagogue.

 Available online via Zoom